 On the other hand, do your kids love the potential in a fresh box of crayons, colored pencils or markers?
 Are the old backpacks cruddy because you actually do use them to carry books and snacks in the car?
 Is your car stocked and ready for homeschooling on the go?
 Do you need to let go of the half-used and junky supplies from last year?
 Some of us, at least some of the time, really do need to update our supplies.

 - Don't buy what everyone else is buying.
 Just because the public school kids or teachers need certain items doesn’t mean you and your kids will.
 The inverse is true as well—just because public school kids or teachers don't need certain items doesn't mean you and your kids won't.

-- Higher quality supplies, purchased selectively, may last longer.
+- Select better quality.
+Higher quality supplies, purchased selectively, may last longer.
 Our beeswax block crayons lasted years; no kidding!
 This applies to paintbrushes, too!

-- Consider making supply purchases that match curriculum “along the way.”
+- Buy as you go.
+Consider making supply purchases that match curriculum “along the way.”
 I hate to tell you this, but many people abandon an ill-fitting curriculum within weeks or a few months, so having purchased all the supplies in advance just creates a bigger financial hit.

-- Big ticket items like microscopes and telescopes should be something you research carefully.
+- Research expensive items.
+Big ticket items like microscopes and telescopes should be something you research carefully.
 You can sink a lot of money into science tools that lead to a terrible experience for your family.

 - Consider your own needs as the homeschool parent.
 Parents count, too: if there is a planner or printer or laminator that will make your job easier and you can afford it, use some of your supply budget for your own homeschooling needs.
 Caveat: if you didn’t use last year’s planner past the first week, maybe you are not a planner person.
 (TheHomeSchoolMom offers a free printable homeschool planner and a free digital spreadsheet planner.)

-- Check out thrift stores, yard sales, and homeschool stores for used items.
+- Look for bargains.
+Check out thrift stores, yard sales, and homeschool stores for used items.

 - Save room in your budget for purchases later in the year.
 Scarfing up mini-staplers and calculators now so each child has their own may not be as important as having money to buy electronics components you don’t know your child is going to request in November.